kevin-s31/snyk-archive/readme.md

 # Remove archived repositories from Snyk

-This tool will go through a Snyk organisation and prompt you abot archived github repositories which still have Snyk integration, and is able to remove the snyk integration for you.
+This tool will go through a Snyk organisation and prompt you about archived github repositories which still have Snyk integration, and is able to remove the snyk integration for you.

 To use this tool you will need a GitHub token which has read permissions on repositories and a Snyk token.